nf-core/multiplesequencealign/docs/usage/FAQs.md

 <details>
   <summary> I want to deploy one tool on one dataset.
 I want to run a structural aligner. </summary>

-    The following example: running FOLDMASON (with arguments -refine_mode on) using the guidetree built using CLUSTALO.
+    The following example: running FOLDMASON (with arguments <code>-refine_mode</code> on) using the guidetree built using CLUSTALO.

     nextflow run main.nf &\
     -profile easy_deploy,docker \